-Contrary to common belief, joint dislocations can be serious injuries that have long lasting implications for victims whose joints are dislocated during car, truck and motorcycle accidents.
-Treating a dislocation is not always as simple and popping the bone back into place and repairing damage to the muscles, ligaments and tendons surrounding the joint can be a painful and expensive process.
-The Chicago auto accident attorneys of Rosenfeld Injury Lawyers have the resources and experience needed to connect you with medical professionals that are able to assist you in your physical recovery while securing the financial compensation you are duly entitled to so that you can meet your financial obligations without worry.Types of Joint Dislocations Suffered in Auto Accidents
+Contrary to common belief, joint dislocations can be serious injuries that have long-lasting implications for victims whose joints are dislocated during car, truck, and motorcycle accidents.
+Treating a dislocation is not always as simple and popping the bone back into place and repairing damage to the muscles, ligaments, and tendons surrounding the joint can be a painful and expensive process.
+The Chicago auto accident attorneys of Rosenfeld Injury Lawyers have the resources and experience needed to connect you with medical professionals who are able to assist you in your physical recovery while securing the financial compensation you are duly entitled to receive so that you can meet your financial obligations without worry.

 - Damage to blood vessels and nerves.
-When the joint is dislocated, it can cause damage to vital blood vessels or nerves.
-If the nerves are severed or blood flow is cut off to the surrounding muscles, it can cause permanent loss of mobility.
+Dislocated joints can cause damage to vital blood vessels or nerves.
+If the nerves are severed or blood flow is cut off to the surrounding muscles and tissue, the injury can cause permanent loss of mobility.

 - Increased risk of future injuries to the joint.
-Once a joint is dislocated, it is more susceptible to injury in the future.
+Once a joint is dislocated, it is more susceptible to injury and dislocation in the future.
 Minor injuries can pop the joint back out of place or increase the risk that the muscles supporting the joint experience strain.

 Surgery may be required if the joint cannot be put back into place by conventional means and if the tendons and ligaments are damaged.
-Damage to blood vessels and nerves may warrant surgical intervention as well in order to restore blood flow to the surrounding tissue and help restore mobility.
-These procedures are often very expensive and insurance companies may attempt to decline paying for them.Pain Management Related to Joint Injury
+Injury to blood vessels and nerves may warrant surgical intervention to restore blood flow to the surrounding tissue and help improve mobility.
+These procedures are often very expensive and insurance companies may attempt to decline to pay for them.